• Skip to primary navigation

 Gluten Free Chocolate Cake

-• Add your eggs and sugar to a mixing bowl and mix on high for 3 minutes until it becomes a little light and frothy.
+• Add your eggs and sugar to a mixing bowl and mix on high for a couple of minutes until it becomes a little light and frothy.

 • Add the vanilla, yogurt, and espresso powder.
 Mix well.